Manoj1028/nagasaimanojgoppisetty/README.md

 This is a repo  about me and i have created this to tell my journey till now.
 This is my personal website and i would like use this throughout the class with other additional technologies.
 ## Recommended Tools

--Open brower and go to  GitHub,next we go to our GitHub Pages site's repository.
+- Open brower and go to  GitHub,next we go to our GitHub Pages site's repository.

--Followed step is  Repository settings, Under our repository name, click  Settings.
+- Followed step is  Repository settings, Under our repository name, click  Settings.

--Then select-githubpages.
+- Then select-githubpages.
 We Will Use the "Select source drop-down list" to select master branch as your GitHub Pages publishing source.

--click on save. wait for a while and refresh it, a tick mark and a link will be obtained which means our page gets published.
+- click on save. wait for a while and refresh it, a tick mark and a link will be obtained which means our page gets published.
 ## Recommended sources
 - [shayhowe](https://learn.shayhowe.com/html-css/getting-to-know-html/)
 - [w3schools](https://www.w3schools.com/html/)